raymondbernard/wheelofreason/Readme.md

     Instead of interacting with the game through a terminal or Jupyter notebook, a front-end interface could be developed to handle user inputs and display the game state.
 This could be a web-based interface developed using HTML/CSS/JavaScript, or a mobile app developed using a framework like React Native or Flutter.

-4. **Add Multiplayer Support**

-    The current version of the game is intended for single-player use with input from one user.
-In the future, multiplayer support could be added so that multiple players can interact with the game from different devices.
-This would involve creating unique sessions for each game and allowing players to join a session via a unique code or link.

 5. **Include a Database for Persistent Data**

     A database could be incorporated to store game state, player scores, and game history.
 This would allow players to resume games, view past scores, and track their performance over time.
 SQL or NoSQL databases such as MySQL, PostgreSQL, or MongoDB could be used for this purpose.

-Note: Each of these improvements would require significant changes to the codebase, and a basic understanding of the technologies involved is recommended.
-If you're not familiar with these, there are many resources available online to help you learn, including documentation, tutorials, and forums for asking questions.